CFT-HY/HILA/README.md

 # Description

-Hila ("lattice" in Finnish) is a C++ lattice field theory programming framework, aimed at HPC simulations.
+Hila (lattice in Finnish) is a C++ lattice field theory programming framework, aimed at HPC simulations.

 Purpose: make writing applications straightforward and intuitive, while producing optimized executables for different (super)computing platforms (parallelisation with MPI, GPU computing with Cuda or HIP, AVX vectorization, etc.).
-Details of the parallelisation and computing architecture are hidden from the application layer.
+Details of the parallelisation and computing architecture are hidden from the user's view, and all applications automatically run on present or future platform.
 Write once -- run anywhere.

 Hila is based on hila preprocessor "hilapp", which is a C++ source-to-source transformer using the